fanglingsu/vimb/index.md

   more vimium like behaviour you can `:set hintkeys=lsdfghjk`.
 This allows fast filtering without moving you hands from the home row of the keyboard.

-Auto-Response-Header
-: Prepend HTTP-Header to responses received from server, based on pattern matching.
-The purpose of this setting is to enforce some security setting in the client.
-For example, you could set [Content-Security-Policy](http://www.w3.org/TR/CSP/) to implement a whitelist policy, or set Strict-Transport-Security for server that don't provide this header whereas they propose https website.
-: Note that this setting will not remplace existing headers, but add a new one.
-If multiple patterns match a request uri, the last matched rule will be applied.
-You could also specified differents headers for same pattern.
-: The format is a list of `pattern header-list`.
-If `header-list` has not than one element, enclosing with QUOTE is mandatory: `"pattern header-list"`.
-The header-list format is the same as `header` setting.
-: Example:

-      :set auto-response-header=* Content-security-policy=default-src 'self' 'unsafe-inline' 'unsafe-eval'; script-src 'none' :set auto-response-header+=https://example.com/* Content-security-policy=default-src 'self' https://*.example.com/
-      :set auto-response-header+=https://example.com/* Strict-Transport-Security=max-age=31536000
-      :set auto-response-header+="https://*.example.org/sub/* Content-security-policy,X-Test=ok"

 ## screenshots